Make Plantable Seed Paper From Junk Mail: A Crafty Way to Grow Beauty from Trash

 Include a little note: "Plant me!"

-You can also write messages on the finished paper with pencil or waterproof ink.
+You can also write messages on the finished paper with a pencil or waterproof ink.
 When planted, your letter returns to the soil.
-That’s the kind of poetic closure dopamine loves.
+Now, that’s the kind of poetic closure dopamine loves.

 That’s what makes it a dopamine hobby…not the outcome, but the process of touching the past while sowing something new.